sanieldalib/cis-195/apps/app-1/app-1.md

 * The buttons and labels should look roughly like they do in the screenshot.
 * The app should compile and run in the simulator.
 It should not crash when any buttons are tapped.

+## Submission
+Zip your entire project folder.
+Name the zipped file app1A_Lastname_Firstname and submit it on canvas.

+Late submissions will be graded according to the policy described in Recitation 0.
+Please submit by the deadline!

 ---
 # End of Part A
 SUBMIT YOUR WORK TO THIS POINT on Canvas by Wednesday, September 11th at **11:59pm**.
 Warning: missing this deadline will result in a late grade.